Watch microscopic tardigrades go for an adorable stroll on their stubby little legs

 "Plump and ponderous."
-The Rockefeller University in New York has quite a way of describing tardigrades, the microscopic animals that can survive freezing, radiation and even being fired from a gun.
+That's how the Rockefeller University in New York describes tardigrades, those microscopic animals that can survive freezing, radiation and even being fired from a gun.
 A new study isn't testing their invincibility, but it is investigating why and how the micro-animals walk and run.

 Known as "water bears," the charming animals have eight short legs and move a lot like insects.
 "Their dumpy plod, however, raises the question of why tardigrades evolved to walk at all," the university said in a statement last week.